 DevOps CI/CD (Continuous Integration and Continuous Deployment) methodologies are the backbone of OPNFV.
 On a nightly basis, scenarios are built and deployed them in an automated fashion to Pharos labs across the globe on multiple hardware platforms.
 This level of built-in testing and automation enables network provisioning, speed, and technical diversity.

 The two initial releases of OPNFV focused on establishing the base DevOps infrastructure while assembling an initial set of NFV solutions.
-For the 3rd release, Colorado, the focus is on the “networking” part of NFV – crafting a solution that provides carrier-grade forwarding performance, scalability and open extensibility, along with functionality for realizing application policies and controlling a complex network topology.
+For the 3rd release, Colorado, focused on providing carrier-grade forwarding performance, scalability and open extensibility, along with functionality for realizing application policies and controlling a complex network topology.
+The fourth release, Danube, builds and integrates multiple end-to-end networking stacks, including MANO, data plane acceleration, and architecture advancements.